INSIGNEO/TemplateSphinx/scope.rst

 Scope
 #####

-This document describe the compilation for MAF2 and MAF3 softwares.
+This document is a template for the Insigneo Documentation system.